Rathgormack Ramblers Archives

 This year we headed for Snowdonia and stayed in the smashing Plas Coch Guest House in Llanberis.

 Weather forecasting proved tricky over the weekend and we got it gloriously wrong on Day 1 (Friday) when we climbed Mount Snowdon in the wind and rain.
 Whatever, we made our way up the Pyg track from Pen Y Pass and soon reached Bwlch Moch at the foot of Crib Goch arête.
 We could make out the glacial lakes of Llyn Llydaw and Glaslyn below on our left before the final haul up to Bwlch Glas and Snowdon itself.
 The views from the summit were rather fogged up, we couldn`t even see the Hafod Eryri interpretive centre!
 After a cold lunch break at the back wall of said building, discretion dictated that we descend back to base via the Llanberis track - 14 kilometres and 5.5 hours.
-Day 2 saw John stepping into the breach at short notice and he brought the group around Llyn Peris and Llyn Padarn, exploring the many reminders of the mining past in this area – Dinorwig Quarry, the Quarry Hospital, the National Slate Museum, the Giant Water Wheel which powered so much of the mining operations etc.
+Day 2 saw John stepping into the breach at short notice and he brought the group around Llyn Peris and Llyn Padarn, exploring the many reminders of the mining past in this area – Dinorwig Quarry, the Quarry Hospital, the National Slate Museum, the Giant Water Wheel which powered so much of the mining operations etc. Day 3 (Sunday) saw the weather gods smile on us as we enjoyed a fabulous walk in the Glyderau

 Snapping the snappers |